petehuang/protocol-notes/content/blog/curve/index.md

 Curve is a dex that is designed to achieve both.
 It's best understood in two parts - one for stablecoins and one for general-purpose swaps.

 In the stablecoin part, Curve replaces Uniswap's `X*Y=K` with a [more complicated formula](https://curve.fi/files/stableswap-paper.pdf) that nearly eliminates slippage when the assets are the same price, even on very large swaps.
-Any combination of tokens that should be the same price benefit from this - stablecoins, wrapped versions of the same token, etc.
+Any combination of tokens that should be the same price benefits from this - stablecoins, wrapped versions of the same token, etc.

 Deposit 1+ of the tokens into a pool.
 You will still get an LPT that withdraws an equally proportion of the pool tokens.
 Swaps will balance the pool - imbalanced assets make price deviate from $1, so people will swap to capture that profit.
 Curve also gives bonuses to people who make deposits/withdrawals that balance the pool.